luqmanherifa/winzard-play-and-learn-biology/README.md

-# Winzard: Play and Learn Biology up
+# Winzard: Play and Learn Biology
 Winzard is a game app combines 2D platformer game and biology learning media for students based on mobile.
 The project was developed for college internship by a team using C# and Unity.

 ## Display